 We highly recommend purchasing a bottle brush to make cleaning your bottles quicker and easier (and less frustrating!).

-The Platypus SoftBottle weighs in as the lightest bottle at only 1.2 oz.
-The other plastic bottles also scored well in this category, as did the Klean Kanteen Insulated.
-The insulated stainless steel bottles fell toward the bottom, but it was the glass bottles that came in last in this category.
+The Platypus SoftBottle weighs in as the lightest at only 1.2 oz.
+The other plastic models also scored well in this category, as did the Klean Kanteen Insulated.
+The insulated stainless steel models fell toward the bottom, but it was the glass bottles that came in last in this category.